pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1221-rtds_and_cooling_readouts.rst

 Device Updates
 --------------
 - `XOffsetMirrorNoBend` in mirror.py gets 3 new cooling readout components.
 - `Mono` in spectrometer.py gets 4 new RTD components and re-named RTDs 1-8.
+Also, Made cooling component names consistent with mirror cooling component names.

 New Devices
 -----------